Score Breakdown

 Who Is Dukascopy Best For?

 This dukascopy review confirms Dukascopy fits Swiss bank safety seekers first.
-Dukascopy is the right primary broker for retail traders in Switzerland, the UK, Germany, France, the Netherlands, the UAE and Singapore who treat their trading account as serious capital and want bank-grade depositor protection.
-The Swiss banking licence, esisuisse insurance and genuine crypto custody are unique selling points that no offshore-leaning competitor matches.
+Dukascopy is the right primary broker for retail traders in Switzerland, the UK, Germany, France, the Netherlands, the UAE and Singapore who want bank-grade depositor protection.

 - Swiss bank safety seekers: traders in Switzerland, UK, Germany, France and Netherlands wanting FINMA-regulated CHF 100,000 deposit protection